Persie0/SimplyTranslate-dart/README.md

   ///if you do not specify the source language it is automatically selecting it depending on the text
   ///if you do not specify the target language it is automatically English

   //////////////////////////////////
   // SimplyTranslate (=Google Translate)
+  // pretty much all functions are the same for Lingva Translate
   //////////////////////////////////
   final st = SimplyTranslator(EngineType.google);